prometheus/docs/content/governance.md

 * removed from the list of [team members](#team-members).
 Ideally by sending a PR of their own, at least approving said PR.
 In case of forced removal, no approval is needed.
 * removed from the [GitHub organization][gh] and related organizations and repositories.
 Optionally, they can retain maintainership of one or more repositories if the [team](#team-members) agrees.
-* removed from the [team mailing list][team].
+* removed from the [team mailing list][team] and demoted to a normal member of the other mailing lists, i.e [developers][devs], [users][], and [announce][].
 * announced as removed to CNCF.
 We will explicitly request reconfirmation of removal from CNCF.
-* removed from shared password storage.
-All passwords, API tokens, etc are cycled.
+* removed from the shared password storage.
+All passwords, API tokens, etc. are cycled in due course (i.e. immediately in case of an involuntary departure but can be appropriately batched with other departures or routine cycling otherwise).
+* removed from group accounts where applicable.
+Services with some variety of a group account include but are not restricted to Digital Ocean, DockerHub, GSuite, Netlify, Twitter (via Tweetdeck).
 * not allowed to call themselves an active team member any more, nor allowed to imply this to be the case.
 * added to a list of previous members if they so choose.